MrBlackest17341/MrBlackest17341/README.md

 # 👋 About Me
 Hi!
 My name is **Mr Blackest**.
-💻 I'm a **Web & Embedded Developer** who enjoys mixing code with creativity.
+💻 I'm a **Embedded Developer** who enjoys mixing code with creativity.
 ⚡ At first glance, I may seem **aggressive**, but deep down I'm calm (at least I hope so 😅).
 🎯 If I set a goal – I **pursue it to the very end**.